Crossmint/crossmint-402-starter/hello-crossmint-wallets/README.md

 - AgentCard: http://localhost:10000/.well-known/agent-card.json

 ## Note
 - Crossmint is the payer in this demo.
-You do not need a private key; the Crossmint wallet service signs and sends the transfer, and the server verifies it on-chain.
+You do not need a user private key; the Crossmint wallet service signs and sends the transfer, and the server verifies it on-chain.
+The merchant config only requires `MERCHANT_ADDRESS`.

 ## Getting testnet tokens
 - Base Sepolia USDC: use the Circle Faucet at [https://faucet.circle.com/](https://faucet.circle.com/) and send to your Crossmint wallet address.